Sufficient Explanations in Databases and their Connections to Database Repairs: Sufficient Explanations via the Core

-Observe that, in the sufficient set $A$, we can obtain an MSS that includes $t$, such as $S_2$.
+Observe that, in the sufficient set $A$, we can obtain a MSS that includes $t$, such as $S_2$.
 Moreover, the algorithm could also obtain a mSS, namely $S_1$.
-Thus, depending on the chosen repair and the behavior of the algorithm, it is possible to obtain an MSS that includes $t$ but is not minimum. \boxtheorem \end{example}
+Thus, depending on the chosen repair and the behavior of the algorithm, it is possible to obtain a MSS that includes $t$, but is not minimum. \boxtheorem\end{example}

+\begin{remark} All the results in this section remain valid in the presence of exogenous tuples, with some modifications.
+In Lemma~\ref{claim:1_core_rewriting}, each set $R_i^D$ should be defined over endogenous tuples only, that is, $R_i^D \subseteq P_i^D \cap D^n$.
+Under this assumption, $D^x \cap R_i^D =\emptyset$, and thus, $D^x \subseteq \core(D,\mc{K})$, as expected.
+Proposition~\ref{prop:t_suf_exp} is intended to apply to endogenous tuples only.
+Indeed, if $t \in D^x$, then $t$ belongs to every repair of $D$, and hence, cannot satisfy $t \in D \smallsetminus D'$ for any repair $D'$.
+Accordingly, the equivalence in the proposition holds under the implicit assumption that $t \in D^n$.
+Proposition~\ref{prop:t_suf_exp_alg} is unaffected by the presence of exogenous tuples.
+Since $D^x \subseteq \core(D,\mc{K})$, all tuples selected from $D' \smallsetminus \core(D,\mc{K})$ are endogenous.
+Thus, the construction of MSS in the proposition operates entirely over $D^n$. \end{remark}

-\begin{remark} It is easy to see that all results in this section remain valid when the SJF BCQ contains predicates whose complete extensions in the DB at hand are formed by exogenous tuples.
-At each step of the iterative algorithms we have presented, those predicates and instances can be ignored. \boxtheorem \end{remark}
+\begin{remark} It is easy to see that all results in this section remain valid when the sjf-\!BCQ contains predicates whose complete extensions in the DB at hand are formed by exogenous tuples.
+At each step of our iterative algorithm, those predicates and instances can be ignored. \end{remark}